 - Online Application

-- Three Short Essays (see application for essay questions)
+- Short Essays (see application for essay prompts)

 - Professional Resume

 - All official international transcripts must be evaluated by either ECE (Educational Credentials Evaluators) or WES (World Education Services)

 - Course-by-course report to be sent directly from ECE or WES to Graduate Admissions Operations (firstname.lastname@example.org)